Dr. Nerea Sebastian Ugarteche

 Research programme: Light and matter

 In the Light & Matter group, we have been involved since the beginning in the research on the materials exhibiting ferroelectric nematic (FNLC) phases, covering their discovery and seminal investigations for this emerging field.
-FNLCs have astonishing physical properties: spontaneous polarization values of the order of some solid ferroelectrics, giant apparent dielectric permittivity in the range of 10000 and large non-linear optical properties.
-The combination of such properties with the fluidity of the system is expected to result in a variety of novel physical phenomena, such as novel mechano-electric effects.
-The large exploitation potential of such effects in applications is currently hindered by the lack of fundamental understanding as no such studies have been performed so far.
+The polar properties of these materials together with the fluidity of the system result in a variety of novel physical phenomena, such as novel mechano-electric effects.
 PhD candidate will join a very dynamic research field and carry out a comprehensive set of experimental investigations combining polarization optical microscopy, second harmonic generation microscopy and interferometry studies, optical transmission simulations, dielectric spectroscopy and material characterization techniques among others.
 The candidate will also be involved in the development of customized measurement setups.
+PhD topic directions seek to advance material development, theoretical description, engineering versatile non-linear optical structures beyond inorganic crystals, and creating soft, flow-based mechano-electric systems as demonstrators for future applications.